Meet the team members that make habitat happen:

 Diane, President

-Diane is the glue that holds Steward Green together, making sure schedules are kept, while overseeing payroll, procurement, and contracts, and events with a keen awareness for the details.
+Diane is the glue that holds Steward Green together, making sure schedules are kept, while overseeing payroll, procurement, contracts, and travel/events with a keen awareness for the details.
 Diane received her bachelor’s degree in education from the University of Valley Forge; previously working as an educator and principal.
 Diane also assists with native meadow development, UAS applications, agroecology farm to table design and client needs.
 Her problem-solving capabilities are highly valued at Steward Green!
+Diane enjoys spending time with her family, biking/hiking and can put top chefs to shame:)

 Colin, GIS and Innovation Specialist

-Colin provides geo-spatial analysis for Steward Green’s varied UAS projects.
-He is working towards his UAS pilot certification and is looking forward to providing Steward Green clients with innovative solutions for all their UAS and GIS related needs.
+Colin provides geospatial analysis for Steward Green’s varied UAS projects.
+He has his remote pilot certification and helps provide Steward Green clients with innovative solutions for all their UAS and GIS related needs.

 Colin is a published scientific author and holds a master's degree in marine science from Stony Brook University.
 Prior to joining Steward Green, he conducted coastal restoration and harmful algal bloom remediation projects for Stony Brook University and founded a small-scale restorative aquaculture company on Long Island.